boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 ### 5. A slightly smaller quantization can be better than expected

-Moving from 4-bit to 3-bit is not only about making the model fit.
+Moving from 4-bit to 3-bit or down to 2-bit is not only about making the model fit.

 The additional VRAM headroom can be converted into: